GPII/common-terms-registry/express/docs/intro.md

 An application-unique setting is a "term" that has only one "uses" entry and no aliases.
 In other words, it's only ever conceivable that it would be used by one application.
 Some argue that we should not track these, but I am describing how they might be entered here because I feel we should leave it to GPII users and the larger community that supports them to tell us which settings they want to control.

 ![A view of the "edit" interface, scrolled down to display the fields described below.](images/edit-term-02second-screen.png)

+## The "value space" field

+The "value space" field describes (in free text) how the settings for a "term" or "alias" are represented.

+Eventually, we will need to represent one or more paths for moving between value spaces, which will require storing some kind of structured representation as well.

+For now, focus on the text description, which we lack for many records.

+## The "suggested default" field

+Although we don't imply that any setting is better or worse than another, we may optionally wish to indicate what most applications use by default.
+The "suggested default" field records this, but for informational purposes only.
+In other words, this information may be useful to editors and implementers, but should never be used to change someone's settings.

 ## The "notes" field